 - Women under 40 who have a family history or breast abnormality or concern

-The MD Anderson Cooper Outreach and Screening Program is part of the New Jersey Cancer Education and Early Detection (NJCEED) Program, which is funded by the New Jersey Department of Health and Senior Services.
+The Camden County Screening Project at MD Anderson Cancer Center at Cooper is part of the New Jersey Cancer Education and Early Detection (NJCEED) Program, which is funded by the New Jersey Department of Health and Senior Services.

 Additional funding to support cancer outreach, education and screening services is provided by Susan G. Komen Philadelphia, Susan G. Komen Central South Jersey, and The Avon Foundation.